pcarn/vaccine-watch/README.md

 Lint is run as a pre-commit, or on-demand with `pre-commit run --all-files`

 ## Deployment Instructions
+### Docker
+You can build a docker image with the Dockerfile, and run it with a redis server.

+### Heroku
-You can build a docker container, or push the source to heroku.
+You can create an app in heroku, add a free redis plan, and push the source.
+Configure the dynos to enable `clock`.

 Required Environment Variables:
 - `REDIS_URL`: A redis service